pablo4lvarez/pablo4lvarez/README.md

 ### Hi 👋
 I´m Pablo, a Software Engineer student in Pontificia Universidad Católica, Chile.

-- 🔭 I’m currently working on a Flutter Movile App with some friends.
+- 🔨 I’m collaborating on a Flutter Mobile App with some friends.
-- 🌱 I’m currently learning Deep Learning in fastai.
-- 🤔 I’m interested a lot in Data Science and Analytics.
+- 🤔 I’m interested in Data Science, Engineering and Analytics.

 ---